 Are CDs liquid investments?

 Traditional CDs are not liquid investments.
-This means, funds held in a CD cannot be accessed until the account term is reached.
+Funds held in a CD cannot be accessed until the account term is reached.
 If you need to withdraw money from your CD prior to its maturity date, you will have to pay a penalty.
 A liquid CD, however, offers flexibility to withdraw money from your account prior to its term date without the usual fees.

 What is a non-penalty CD?

-A non-penalty CD, also known as a liquid CD, is a savings account that offers interest on your money.
+A non-penalty CD, also known as a liquid CD, is a time deposit that offers interest on your money.
 However, the rate is usually somewhat lower than the rate for a typical CD (the kind with penalties).
 The longer the term you choose for your liquid CD, the more you usually can earn.

 How much is the penalty for early withdrawal from a CD?

 Each financial institution has its own way of calculating this, but it usually involves losing some of all of the interest you have accrued.
-If your CD term is two years and you withdraw funds early from a traditional CD, the fee could be two months’ worth of interest or six months’ worth, according to a recent search.
-Your bank might be more or less than these figures.
+If you have a two-year traditional CD and withdraw funds early, the fee could vary considerably; a recent search found anywhere from two months’ to a year’s’ worth of interest.
 If you have a liquid or no-penalty CD, you will of course avoid these fees.

 Photo credit: iStock/champc